 Assistant Professor, Department of Radiation Oncology, Faculty of Medicine, University of Toronto

-Dr. Barbara-Ann Millar graduated Medical School at the University of Sheffield in 1991.
-Her internal medicine and oncology training was completed in United Kingdom and came to Canada in 2001 for a one year Fellowship and subsequently took up a Staff position at Princess Margaret Cancer Centre in 2004.
+Dr. Barbara-Ann Millar graduated from Medical School at the University of Sheffield in 1991.
+Her internal medicine and oncology training was completed in United Kingdom and came to Canada in 2001 for a one year Fellowship, subsequently taking a Staff Radiation Oncology position at Princess Margaret Cancer Centre in 2004.

-Barbara-Ann was a graduate of the second cohort of the Education Scholars Program (2006-2008) and at the same time was appointed Director of Residency Training for Radiation Oncology, University of Toronto.
-She is member of a several post graduate residency program committees and also is a member of the University of Toronto Post Graduate Medical Education Internal Review Committee, Post Graduate Medical Advisory Committee and Board of Examiners for Medical Radiation Science.
+Barbara-Ann was a graduate of the second cohort of the Education Scholars Program (2006-2008) and at the same time was appointed Director of Residency Training for Radiation Oncology, University of Toronto in July 2007, and a role which she held until August 2016.
+She has been member of a several post graduate residency program committees and also is a member of the University of Toronto Post Graduate Medical Education Internal Review Committee, Post Graduate Medical Advisory Committee and Board of Examiners for Medical Radiation Science.
 She has undertaken residency program reviews within and outside University of Toronto.

 Integrated Senior Scholar – PostMD Education / CFD, Centre for Faculty Development